 Jasmine tea is basically a scented green tea, its leaves picked from the same tea plant as green or black tea.

-The process of Jasmine tea production is precise and quite charming; as the tea leaves are harvested in early spring, they must be stored until late summer, when the fresh Jasmine flowers are in full bloom.
+The process of production is precise and quite charming; as the tea leaves are harvested in early spring, they must be stored until late summer, when the fresh Jasmine flowers are in full bloom.

-But the flowers of the Jasmine bush can’t be picked at any old time of day – it must be early morning when the white Jasmine buds are still tightly closed.
+But the flowers of the Jasmine bush can’t be picked at any old time of day – it must be early morning when the white buds are still tightly closed.

+Once collected, the flowers are kept cool until nightfall when they begin to uncurl and release their sweet fragrance.
 And so (this romantic-sounding tea living up to its name), the flowers begin their process of “scenting” in the mysterious death of night.

 The first requires placing the tea and flowers in alternating layers, and the second involves blending the tea with the Jasmine flowers and storing them overnight.